diegoiast/qtedit4/hack.md

 ```

 Notes:
-1. See how we chane the default ouput from GnuMakefiles to Ninja,
+1. See how we change the default ouput from GnuMakefiles to Ninja, its faster.
-   its faster.
-1. *Optional:* We installed `mold` which is a faster linke, which is auto detected.
+1. *Optional:* We installed `mold` which is a faster linker, which is auto detected.
-1. *Optional:* We use `ccache` which means sequential rebuilds will be done
+1. *Optional:* We use `ccache` which means sequential rebuilds will be done much faster.
-   in "0" time.
-1. *Optional:* We modify the output of `ninja` to display ETA
+1. *Optional:* We modify the output of `ninja` to display ETA.
 1. The `exports` you see here, can be added to your `~/.bashrc`.
 1. `ccache` uses the full paths for compilation units.
 If you rename
    the built/output dir - the next rebuild will be a full rebuild,